They look impressive and taste divine, but the really extraordinary thing about these fabulous desserts is how easy they are to prepare.

 It's just the right finish for a rich holiday meal, and freezes beautifully.
 Prepare the tart up to 1 month ahead, omitting

 the whipped cream and garnish; chill as directed.
 Remove the metal rim of the tart pan; cover and freeze in a zip-top freezer

 bag.
 Thaw overnight in refrigerator; add whipped cream and garnish up to 4 hours before serving.

-ways to bake and frost the cake layers listed with the recipe for the batter.
+lots of imaginative ways to bake and frost the cake layers listed with the recipe for the batter.